Cyberpion-Github/ionix-mcp-server/README.md

 - Review the tool's privacy policy to understand how your data is handled

 **Why This Matters:** The IONIX MCP server provides access to sensitive security information including vulnerabilities, assets, and risk assessments.
 Ensuring this data is not collected or used for training purposes is critical for maintaining your organization's security posture and compliance requirements.

+## Best Practices & Limitations

+### Context Window Limitations

+Large Language Models (LLMs) like Claude have a limited context window, which means they can only process a certain amount of information at once.
+To get the best results when using the IONIX MCP server:

+**Do:**
+- Ask for specific, filtered data (e.g., "Show me critical action items from the last week")
+- Use aggregated scan data from `get_scan_history` for historical analysis
+- Apply filters to narrow down results (e.g., by asset, risk score, urgency, date range)
+- Request summaries and counts for large datasets

+**Avoid:**
+- Requesting all action items without filters (this will likely exceed the context window)
+- Asking for complete exports of large datasets
+- Queries that return hundreds or thousands of individual items without aggregation

+**Example of Good Queries:**
+- "What are the high urgency action items for assets containing 'production' from the last 7 days?"
+- "Show me scan history for the last 5 scans and compare the number of critical findings"
+- "Get organization assets with risk score 'High' or 'Critical' that have open ports 22,3389"

+**Example of Problematic Queries:**
+- "Show me all action items" (too broad, will fill context window)
+- "List every asset in our organization with all their details" (too much data)

 ### Example Queries